 Human growth hormone also has other muscle-enhancing effects.
 It enhances your muscles’ ability to absorb amino acids from your bloodstream.
 This is essential to getting the most out of a healthy diet, particularly if you are taking supplements to increase your muscle gains.

-In addition, there is a hormonal cost to not getting enough sleep.
+In addition, there is a hormonal cost of not getting enough sleep.
 Insomnia leads to higher levels of cortisol, a hormone that can actually prevent muscle growth.
 Cortisol is a “fight or flight” hormone that is the biochemical enemy of fitness, inhibiting muscle growth while encouraging the accumulation of belly fat.
 Getting the sleep you need will ensure that your muscle cells, rather than stubborn and unattractive fat cells, are growing.

 Trimming Appetites, Trimming Fat

-Most people who are trying to build muscle are going for lean appearance.
+Most people who are trying to build muscle are going for a lean appearance.
 Keeping a low body fat percentage is essential to getting the lean and cut look you want.
 After all, no one will see your muscles if they are buried under extra pounds.
 However, you should not give in to the temptation to cut into sleep hours to get in more time at the gym.

 Going without sleep also increases levels of the hormones ghrelin and insulin.
 Ghrelin, also known as the hunger hormone, makes us hungrier and encourages over-eating.
 At the same time, high levels of insulin can make you crave sugar and other simple carbs.
-These two hormones can make it difficult to stick to the healthy diet crucial to becoming more fit.
+These two hormones can make it difficult to stick to a healthy diet crucial to becoming more fit.

 In addition, sleep is crucial to burning fat.
 People who get less than six hours of sleep a day are at higher risk of metabolic imbalances such as insulin resistance.
-Metabolic imbalances will not only result in a higher percentage of body fat, but a higher chance of developing serious medical conditions such as type 2 diabetes.
+Metabolic imbalances will not only result in a higher percentage of body fat but a higher chance of developing serious medical conditions such as type 2 diabetes.

 Keeping Your Mental Game Strong